-The pandemic has redefined the ways that we all work, but for public service employees, the accelerated rate of change has meant that there is no going back.
+The pandemic has redefined the ways that we all work, but for public service sector employees, the accelerated rate of change has meant that there is no going back.

 Seemingly overnight, public sector employees across the world swiftly transitioned from their desks and cubicles to give way to kitchen tables, makeshift desks or bedroom boardrooms.
 The transition, while imperfect, ended up working out just fine.